richarddengli/DecqedMesher.jl/README.md

 Richard Li, Dzung Pham, Nick Bronn, Thomas McConkey, Olivia Lanes, Hakan Türeci

 This work is done as part of the 2022 Undergraduate Research Internship at IBM and Princeton (QURIP), as a collaboration between the following groups:
--Türeci Group, Department of Electrical & Computer Engineering, Princeton University -Qiskit Community Team, IBM Quantum
+- Türeci Group, Department of Electrical & Computer Engineering, Princeton University
+- Qiskit Community Team, IBM Quantum

 We also thank Abeer Vaishnav, Nathalie de Leon, Hwajung Kang, and the rest of the 2022 QURIP cohort for their support.